-The RBHS Board continued to focus on improving its risk management framework and related processes in 2016/17.
-The risk management processes of the private health insurance (PHI) industry have been a key focus of the PHI regulator, the Australian Prudential Regulation Authority (APRA), over the past year or so.
-For the RBHS, this included participating in the industry-wide thematic review of risk management.
-Based on the outcomes of this review for RBHS, the Board are of the view that the Fund has a risk management framework appropriate to its size, business mix and complexity.
-This area will be an ongoing focus of the Board, including in the lead-up to the introduction of a new prudential standard for risk management for PHI, which APRA is planning on introducing in the first half of 2018.
-During the year both the Board and the senior executives of Peoplecare were involved in a number of initiatives to improve our understanding of regulatory developments and expectations in this area.
+The RBHS Board continued to focus on ensuring our risk management framework and other prudential requirements were all in line with regulatory expectations in 2017/18.
+The risk management processes of the private health insurance (PHI) industry have been a key focus of the PHI regulator, the Australian Prudential Regulation Authority (APRA), for several years leading up to the commencement of the risk management prudential standard for private health insurers on 1 April 2018.
+This requires the RBHS Board to certify, inter alia, that the RBHS has a risk management framework appropriate to its size, business mix and complexity.
+The Board and senior executives have continued to be involved in a number of initiatives to improve our understanding of regulatory developments and expectations in this area.